2009 Kuwait wedding fire: Arson attack

+Victims

+At least 57 people were killed and about 90 others wounded; it was the deadliest civilian disaster in Kuwait in the prior 40 years.
+Many of the bodies were burnt beyond recognition and had to be identified from DNA and dental records.

+Arrest

 Nasra was arrested the following day and confessed.
-She was charged with premeditated, attempted murder, and arson, Her trial started in October 2009, and she denied the charges, claiming that she had confessed under duress due to threats.
+She was charged with premeditated murder, attempted murder, and arson.
+Her trial started in October 2009, during which she denied the charges, saying that she had confessed under duress due to threats.
 Nasra also claimed that she had lost a baby after she was given abortion pills by a prison employee related to her husband.
 In November 2009, Judge Adel al-Sager ordered her to undergo psychiatric tests after her defense lawyers claimed that she had suffered unspecified mental disorders when she was a child.
-He also agreed to her husband and her Asian maid.
-The two implicated her in starting the war.
-Nasra later claimed that she poured "cursed water" onto the tent in a black magic ritual, but not gasoline.
+He also agreed to summon her husband and her Asian maid.
+The two implicated her in starting the fire.
+Nasra later said that she poured "cursed water" onto the tent in a black magic ritual, but not gasoline.

 In March 2010, Nasra was found guilty of 57 counts of premeditated murder and starting a fire with the intent to kill and sentenced to death.
-She was hanged at Central Prison on 25 January 2017.
-She was one of 7 people executed in Kuwait that day.
-Nasra and one other woman executed with her were reportedly in a state of near-collapse when the time of their executions came.
+She was hanged at Central Prison on 25 January 2017 and was one of seven people executed in Kuwait that day.